What if the story of Jesus was a legend, copied from the legends of the Egyptian god Horus? That would prove christianity was false, surely?

 Ancient Egyptian religion

 The ancient Egyptians had a complex polytheistic religion where numerous gods and goddesses represented various natural forces.
 Some gods were associated with particular regions.
-People could appease the gods through various offerings and rituals, and the Pharaoh was the intermediary who controlled the temples.
+People could appease the gods through various offerings and rituals.
+The Pharaoh was the intermediary who controlled the temples.
 Sometimes he was even considered to be the god himself.

-Myths were developed which explained the gods’ characteristics and behaviour.
+Myths developed which explained the gods’ characteristics and behaviour.
 Beliefs and even names changed over time.

-The afterlife was an important part of Egyptian religion – at first it was believed only the Pharaoh could go on to a happy afterlife, but later it was believed that the nobles, and eventually everyone, could aspire to an afterlife in paradise if their life was judged worthy.
+The afterlife was an important part of Egyptian religion.
+Initially the Egyptians believed only the Pharaoh could go on to a happy afterlife.
+But later the nobles, and eventually everyone, could aspire to an afterlife in paradise if their life was judged worthy.
 They had complex beliefs about the relationship between body and life-force, which led to the funerary practices of mummification and the construction of burial places that would preserve the body.

 Horus, a god worshipped for 3 millennia

 Horus was an Egyptian god first worshipped in Upper Egypt more than 3,000 years BCE.
-Over three millennia, Horus worship, and the stories and beliefs about him, were developed and modified, so that he (or gods very like him) appear under different names, and the role he played in Egyptian mythology varied.
+Over three millennia, Horus worship, and the stories and beliefs about him, changed and developed, so that he (or gods very like him) appear under different names.
+So the role he played in Egyptian mythology varied.

-For example, in early Egypt, Horus was the brother of Isis, Osiris, Set and Nephthys, but later he became the son of Isis and Osiris (who were brother and sister).
-For a significant period, the Pharaoh was seen as the embodiment of Horus until he died, then he was identified with Osiris in the afterlife, and the new king embodied Horus.
+For example, in early Egypt, Horus was the brother of Isis, Osiris, Set and Nephthys.
+But later he became the son of Isis and Osiris (who were brother and sister).
+For a significant period, Egyptians saw the Pharaoh as the embodiment of Horus.
+When the Pharaoh died he was identified with Osiris in the afterlife, and the new king embodied Horus.

 The role of Horus

-Horus, as god of the fertile kingdom, especially the upper kingdom, was seen as being in conflict with Set, the god of the desert and the lower kingdom – this is seen as explaining or symbolising the victory of the upper kingdom over the lower, or of the fertile kingom over the desert.
+Horus, as god of the fertile kingdom, especially the upper kingdom, was in conflict with Set, the god of the desert and the lower kingdom.
+This explained or symbolised the victory of the upper kingdom over the lower, or of the fertile kingdom over the desert.